chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ## Tasks and Deliverables
 ### Task 1: Team Formation, Tooling and Basic NLP knowledge
-By end of Week 2: your team should complelte the following:
+Your team should complelte the following:
   - read "Introduction to Natural Language Processing (NLP)", "Chatbot basics" in the book
   - started [Conversational AI with Rasa](https://learning.rasa.com/conversational-ai-with-rasa/introduction-to-rasa/)
   - log in to the Rasa server to get familiar with the development environment